-Staff and the Subcommittee have developed recommendations for a suite of projects, including funding amounts for each project and request the Advisory Committee to support these recommendations to our Board of Directors.
+Staff and the Subcommittee have developed recommendations for a suite of projects, including funding amounts for each project.
+At their meeting on February 25, the Advisory Committee took action to support these recommendations.
+Staff request the Fiscal Oversight Commission to support these recommendations.
 Final recommendations will be presented to the Board for acceptance on March 23, 2021.